Ambulatory Care Pharmacy - PGY1

-The goal of this residency is to prepare pharmacists to excel as competent and compassionate ambulatory care practitioners in an interprofessional, team-based environment.
-Residents graduating from this program will be well prepared to practice in an ambulatory care setting or pursue additional postgraduate training.
-Our training site at MAHEC is dedicated to quality healthcare, innovative education, and best practice models that can be replicated nationally.
-MAHEC’s Family Medicine practice is the highest level Patient Centered Medical Home (PCMH) and part of Mission Health Partners, an accountable care organization (ACO).
+Our training site is a large family medicine residency practice dedicated to quality healthcare, innovative education, and best practice models that can be replicated nationally.
+MAHEC Family Medicine is the highest level Patient Centered Medical Home (PCMH) and part of Mission Health Partners, an accountable care organization (ACO).
 Our interdisciplinary teams consists of physicians, advanced practice professionals, pharmacists, dentists, behavioral health faculty, nurses, and public health professionals.

 - Longitudinal chronic disease state and comprehensive medication management in innovative collaborative models of care.